 Mold in Insulation

-About a year ago, a terrible natural disaster hit Houston, Texas.
-Our SERVPRO team responded and headed down south.
+When a terrible natural disaster hit Houston, Texas, our SERVPRO team responded and headed down south.
 After our team responded to calls of storm and water damage, they addressed evidence of mold in multiple locations.
 Initially, one thinks that a hurricane is going to cause destruction due to heavy winds, rains and flooding.
 However, the average customer doesn't even think about the mold until the rain water and flooding has done it's damage.
 Our SERVPRO team responded to several jobs with mold issues after the long hours they put into storm repair.

 By this time, our team had been out of state for almost three weeks helping with the aftermath of Harvey.
 They were going to stay longer if it meant addressing more issues such as mold.